-When I'm not at work, I spend time with my wife, read many books, try to write the kind of stuff I want to read, and stomp around old, dusty places to shoot photos I want to see.
+When I'm not at work, I read, I write, and stomp around old, dusty places to shoot photos about the things I read and write.

 "We kept watching the numbers and we drove higher and higher into the hills and the houses got richer and richer and I got more nervous.
 It’s true that the richer people became the less human they became, and so I began to get unhappy.
 Nervous and unhappy."